A prime example...April 2026

-So I didn't plan on a second post for March, but I just came across the perfect example from my last post.
+So I didn't plan this as an April post, but I just came across the perfect example from my last post, in March.

 I had alot of outreach all of a sudden for valerian root extract.
 Too many enquires for it to be a coincidence.